awsdocs/amazon-mwaa-user-guide/doc_source/samples-lambda.md

 ## Permissions<a name="samples-lambda-permissions"></a>

-To use the sample code on this page, your AWS account needs access to the `AmazonMWAAAirflowCliAccess` policy\.
+Your AWS account needs access to the `AmazonMWAAAirflowCliAccess` policy\.
 To learn more, see [Apache Airflow CLI policy: AmazonMWAAAirflowCliAccess](access-policies.md)\.

 ## Dependencies<a name="samples-lambda-dependencies"></a>